The Greatest Aeroplane Films in History

-This biographical film tells the story of pilot Charles Lindbergh (played by the great James Stewart), who completed the first solo transatlantic flight from New York to Paris.
-The film showcases how Lindbergh meticulously prepared for the monumental flight, chronicling his determination and skill during the impressive journey as he negotiates frozen engines and navigates by star.
-Viewers are also given a look at the planes of the day, which only serves to emphasise the daring of the pilot.
+Next on our list of top aeroplane films is this biographical story of pilot Charles Lindbergh (played by the great James Stewart).
+Lindbergh completed the first-ever solo transatlantic flight from New York to Paris, and The Spirit of St Louis showcases how he meticulously prepared for the monumental journey.
+The movie chronicles his determination and skill during the impressive crossing, as he negotiates frozen engines and navigates by the stars.
+Getting a look at the planes of the day, it’s evident just how skilled and daring pilots were back then.

 Those Magnificent Men in their Flying Machines (1965)